pseudocoders/GPT-notes/angular/di.md

 By dynamically setting the title using the `Title` service, you can customize the title based on the current state or content of your application.
 This can be particularly useful for improving SEO, providing context-aware titles, or enhancing the user experience by displaying relevant information in the browser's title area.

+# Content expansion

+* Modules and providedIn option in @Injectable